Things to do in October in Iceland

-Iceland is beautiful any time of year and each month brings a variety of activities that visitors can experience.
+Iceland is beautiful at any time of year and each month brings a variety of activities that visitors can experience.
 If you’re planning a visit during the month of October, here is what you can expect to see, do, feel, eat and drink.

 WHAT TO DO?

 GOLDEN CIRCLE CLASSIC TOUR

 In October, this quintessential Icelandic tour comes with the added bonus of fall foliage and massive Brown Trout battling it out for spawning rights in Lake Þingvallavatn in the heart of Þingvellir National Park.
 It’s the beauty of fall, the history of Þingvellir and the primal fight for survival all rolled into one on the Golden Circle Classic Tour.